alianhakim9/REST-API-CRUD-Spring-Boot-MySQL/README.md

 Spring Boot is an "opinionated" application bootstrapping framework that makes it easy to create new RESTful services (among other types of applications).
 It provides many of the usual Spring facilities that can be configured easily usually without any XML.
 In addition to easy set up of Spring Controllers, Spring Data, etc. Spring Boot comes with the Actuator module that gives the application the following endpoints helpful in monitoring and operating the service:

-**/metrics** Shows “metrics” information for the current application.
+**/products** Shows “products” information for the current application.

-**/health** Shows application health information.

-**/info** Displays arbitrary application info.

-**/configprops** Displays a collated list of all @ConfigurationProperties.

-**/mappings** Displays a collated list of all @RequestMapping paths.

-**/beans** Displays a complete list of all the Spring Beans in your application.

-**/env** Exposes properties from Spring’s ConfigurableEnvironment.

-**/trace** Displays trace information (by default the last few HTTP requests).

-### To view your H2 in-memory datbase
+### To view your H2 in-memory database

 The 'test' profile runs on H2 in-memory database.
-To view and query the database you can browse to http://localhost:8090/h2-console.
+To view and query the database you can browse to http://localhost:8000/h2-console.
 Default username is 'sa' with a blank password.
 Make sure you disable this in your production profiles.
 For more, see https://goo.gl/U8m62X

 # Running the project with MySQL